Purcell-Kevingithub/React-Sample-Project/README.md

 ## General info
-This project is going to emulate a shopping website when completed.
-Coming soon...
+This is To-do-App, which includes CRUD functionality, allow users to create a to-do list to help with his or her productivity.

+### Technologies
+* React
+* Semantic Ui